cnrancher/docs/content/rancher/v2.x/cn/cluster-provisioning/cluster-members/_index.md

 ---
-title: 5 - 添加集群成员
+title: 6 - 添加成员
-weight: 5
+weight: 6
 ---

 If you want to provide a user with access and permissions to _all_ projects, nodes, and resources within a cluster, assign the user a cluster membership.